 HCAN partners continue to lead efforts in each state to respond to Congressional actions that impact the ACA, Medicaid and Medicare, to advance the implementation of the new law and to hold big business accountable for their on-going efforts to roll back new consumer rights and protections under the law.

-HCAN’s grassroots activities include:
+HCAN’s grassroots activities included:

-- Engaging Lawmakers: HCAN partners provide an array of opportunities for constituents to make their opinions heard by organizing visits to Member of Congress offices; organizing grassroots lobby days in state legislatures; and alerting communities to take action at critical moments in the legislative process through letter writing, petition, fax, email and phone campaigns directed at lawmakers who are making key decisions that will impact our health care.
+- Engaging Lawmakers: HCAN partners provided an array of opportunities for constituents to make their opinions heard by organizing visits to Member of Congress offices; organizing grassroots lobby days in state legislatures; and alerting communities to take action at critical moments in the legislative process through letter writing, petition, fax, email and phone campaigns directed at lawmakers who are making key decisions that will impact our health care.

 - Confronting Opponents and Holding Industry Accountable: HCAN partners know they must continue to fight industry attacks and other opponents of the new law even while implementing it.
 Opponents include those that want to repeal the ACA and those that would do away with Medicare and Medicaid as we know it.
-HCAN groups expose the opponents and the insurance industry’s efforts to thwart consumers through earned media activities, demonstrations, lobbying regulators, and promoting research that shows how corporate influence impacts our politics and health care.
+HCAN groups exposed the opponents and the insurance industry’s efforts to thwart consumers through earned media activities, demonstrations, lobbying regulators, and promoting research that shows how corporate influence impacts our politics and health care.